stewartwatts/noaahist/README.md

 NOAA's raw files have some fixed fields and a richer set of fields with variable and complicated formatting.
 NOAA provides a reformatting routine which has been modified (static/ishJava.java) to work in a pipeline.
 This modified code is ready-compiled (static/ishJava.class), so this API depends on a Java Runtime Environment, but not necessarily a Java compiler.

 #### USAGE
 Before using this tool, you must compile static/ishJava.java.
-The Java binary file you create file must be in static/ for noaahist.py to find it, so 'cd' into static/ first.
+The Java binary file you create, ishJava.class, must be in static/ for noaahist.py to find it, so 'cd' into static/ first.

 ```
 $ cd static